 Let’s quickly look at a history lesson.
-When the British were colonizing India they suffered a lot from snake bites.
-To cope with this, they introduced an easy KPI, the heads of the killed cobras, for which they paid money.
+When the British were colonizing India, snake bites were a frequent issue.
+To cope with this, they introduced an easy KPI: the heads of the killed cobras, for which they paid money.
 What did the locals do?
 They began breeding cobras.

-The main success metric is a working product
+The main success metric is a working product.

 This doesn’t mean that the vendor is doing nothing.
 On the contrary, so much work is invisible to you: setting up the environment, selecting frameworks, developing architecture, etc. You need to be patient and not interfere with the vendor’s work.
-And track the health of the project by metrics, keeping in mind the ‘cobra effect’.
+But you should be sure to track the health of the project by metrics, keeping in mind the “cobra effect”.